Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 The Min dialect also has other common sub-dialects.
 For example, min Nan is a language spoken by around 50.5 million people in Taiwan and Southeastern China.

 It also has many idioms, such as Amoy and Xiamen.
-Plus, the sub-dialects Min Dong, Min Bei, and Pu-Xian are also commonly spoken, with some overseas speakers from Singapore and Malaysia.
+The sub-dialects Min Dong, Min Bei, and Pu-Xian are also commonly spoken, with some overseas speakers from Singapore and Malaysia.

 The Min Zhong sub-dialect is sometimes known as Southern Min or Central Min.
 It is spoken in the Fujian province’s Yong’an and Sanming municipalities and the county of Sha.